102.2. Instructions for Diplomats.

 102.3.
 Information for Vendors: Sales, Meals and Rooms Taxes

-Diplomats may obtain an exemption from these taxes by presenting a valid tax exemption card issued by the U.S. Department of State.
+Diplomats may obtain an exemption from these taxes by presenting a valid tax exemption card issued by the U.S. Department of State or the American Institute in Taiwan.
 As of June 2011, the Department of State issues four types of exemption cards:

 - The Owl card exempts all official purchases from sales, meals, room occupancy and other similarly imposed taxes (see above), but it may not be used for any personal purchases.